d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

 - `src/regexp/regexp-utils.cc:205`: this is part of `RegExpUtils::SetAdvancedStringIndex` function

     A little spoiler, this is the one we are aiming for.
-Let's see explore why this is the perfect match.
+Let's see and explore why this is the perfect match.

 Looking into `RegExpUtils::SetAdvancedStringIndex`, we could see that:
 - old `lastIndex` property is retrieved
-- this old `lastIndex` is add with `1` and saved to `new_last_index`
+- this old `lastIndex` is added with `1` and saved to `new_last_index`
 - this `new_last_index` is then passed to `SetLastIndex`

 This is perfect as we have complete control over the old `lastIndex` field.